LarsenLab/hlaR/README.md

 1. hla clean: if any of hla typing ends with N or n, then set it to NA. note, this logic should be in the begining of the logic steps
 2. in imputation, in case user didn't use our hla-clean function, for each antigen, if there is NA and none-NA pair, then set both of them are none-NA typing
 3. low-res-cnt-flag bug
+4. vignettes(add DQB1, echo to hapltbl)
-4. MM reference tables: all upper cases
+5. MM reference tables: all upper cases